-VII.
+VI.
 SUMMARY & CONCLUSIONS

 The results of this radiation characterization program show that the Virtex FPGA meets TID and SEL requirements for many orbital applications.
 The static-cross section has been measured for both heavy ions and protons by testing the device as though it were an SRAM.
 LET threshold determined in the heavy ion test proved the part is sensitive to the proton portion of the spectrum.
-Dynamic testing required a proton accelerator so that the time between upsets could be increased, thereby allowing for accurate measurements
+Dynamic testing required a proton accelerator to reduce the time to upset to measurable levels (via the lower proton interaction rate).

 The upset risk dominates the radiation considerations for this part.
 The complexity of this device presents new upset modes and makes radiation testing difficult.
 Design approaches for upset mitigation provide significant improvement, though more work is necessary to determine the source of the remaining sensitive cross-section.
 Two dynamic upset signatures have been found, soft errors where a reset is sufficient for recovery, and hard errors that require device reconfiguration.
 In tests without mitigation, 45% of the failures cannot be attributed to configuration bitstream upsets.
 It is also shown that, on average, 6.5 bitstream upsets are required for a functional failure for the test designs without mitigation.
 No measurable dependence on clock rate was found.

 The utility of the device for orbital remote sensing data processing will depend on the mission requirements.
-Device processing performance and survivability are exciting, but more work is needed to find the source of the dynamic crosssection remaining after mitigation
+Device processing performance and survivability are exciting, but more work is needed to find the source of the dynamic cross-section remaining after mitigation.